Athlete

 In France

-Among people born in France, Bruno Marie-Rose ranks 5,965 out of 6,770Before him are Armand Traoré (1989), Shy'm (1985), Frédéric Guesdon (1971), Sylvain Armand (1980), Samuel Gigot (1993), Bruno Cheyrou (1978), La Fouine (1981), and Assaad Bouab (1980).
-After him are Anne-Caroline Chausson (1977), Cécile Duflot (1975), Florian Philippot (1981), and Christophe Gagliano (1967).
+Among people born in France, Bruno Marie-Rose ranks 5,978 out of NaNBefore him are Frédéric Guesdon (1971), Sylvain Armand (1980), Samuel Gigot (1993), Bruno Cheyrou (1978), La Fouine (1981), and Assaad Bouab (1980).
+After him are Anne-Caroline Chausson (1977), Cécile Duflot (1975), Florian Philippot (1981), Christophe Gagliano (1967), Saphir Taïder (1992), and Jean-Luc Sassus (1962).

-Among ATHLETES In France
+Among Athletes In France

-Among athletes born in France, Bruno Marie-Rose ranks 166Before him are Fabrice Guy (1968), Vincent Defrasne (1977), Corinne Niogret (1972), Lucie Décosse (1981), Sylvain Guillaume (1968), and Laurent Porchier (1968).
+Among athletes born in France, Bruno Marie-Rose ranks 168Before him are Fabrice Guy (1968), Vincent Defrasne (1977), Corinne Niogret (1972), Lucie Décosse (1981), Sylvain Guillaume (1968), and Laurent Porchier (1968).
 After him are Wang Han (null), Julien Robert (1974), Benjamin Darbelet (1980), Benjamin Boukpeti (1981), Nicolas Hénard (1964), and Sébastien Flute (1972).